 COVID-19 is a public health emergency that has this disease primarily affects physical and psychological health.
 For example, those who work in close association with COVID-19 patients are continuously exposed to the virus which increases death and diseases.
 Patients who have COVID-19 infection experience isolation in hospitals, and lots of physical trauma or distress These repeated exposures gradually increase a person’s risk for the development of Post Traumatic Stress Disorder or PTSD.

-To provide a diagnosis of "post-traumatic stress disorder", one's doctor might do a physical examination, perform psychological evaluation by discussing and evaluating one's signs and/or symptoms, and by applying criteria as defined in American Psychiatric Association’s “Diagnostic and Statistical Manual of Mental Disorders”.
+To provide a diagnosis of “post-traumatic stress disorder”, one’s doctor might do a physical examination, perform a psychological evaluation by discussing and evaluating one’s signs and/or symptoms, and by applying criteria as defined in the American Psychiatric Association’s “Diagnostic and Statistical Manual of Mental Disorders”.

 What is PTSD?

-“Post-traumatic stress disorder” or PTSD is a mental health issue that is triggered by any adverse event by either experiencing or by being a witness.
+“Post-traumatic stress disorder” PTSD is a mental health issue that is triggered by any adverse event by either experiencing or by being a witness.
 Symptoms of PTSD include flashbacks, nightmares, presence of severe anxiety along with uncontrolled thoughts regarding any particular event.